essraahmed/Data-Pipeline-with-Airflow/README.md

 ![schema](imgs/schema.png)

 ## Project Files
-1. `Create_tables.sql`: Contains CREATE SQL statments.
+1. `Create_tables.sql`: Contains CREATE SQL statements.
 #### DAG
 2. `sparkify_dag`: Has all the imports and task templates in place and task dependencies.
 #### Operators